-Cost Estimation Methods in Project Management
+Cost Estimation Methods and Tools in Project Management

-There are several tools and techniques recommended by the Project Management Institute (PMI) in the estimate cost process of the Project Cost Management expertise area.
+For this purpose, there are several tools and techniques recommended by the Project Management Institute (PMI) in the estimate cost process of the Project Cost Management expertise area.

 Now we’ll analyze 5 tools to estimate costs in project management.

-What are the Cost Estimation Methods ?
+What are the Cost Estimation Methods & Tools?

 • Analogous Estimating

-• Bottom up Estimating
+• Bottom-up Estimating

 • Expert Judgment

 Now let’s discuss each project cost estimation method in detail.